-PHOENIX — Maricopa County Sheriff Joe Arpaio is scheduled to testify Wednesday in a deposition as part of a contempt-of-court case for the sheriff's acknowledged violations of court orders in a racial profiling case.
+PHOENIX — Maricopa County Sheriff Joe Arpaio will take the witness stand for a second day at a hearing called over his acknowledged violations of a judge's orders in a racial profiling case.

 The sheriff is expected to conclude his testimony Thursday.

 He underwent questioning Wednesday from one of the attorneys who won the profiling case.